Halsted312/local_5090_image_generation/README.md

 # Flexy Face (FLUX)

-Full-stack app for FLUX image generation and editing.
-Users can upload a face/body reference, describe the style they want, and receive a stylized image back.
-The stack is FastAPI + diffusers (FLUX pipelines) on the backend and React + Vite on the frontend.
+Full-stack app for FLUX text-to-image generation.
+Describe the style you want and the stack (FastAPI + diffusers on the backend and React + Vite on the frontend) will render it from scratch.

 ## Quick start with Docker